infernojs/inferno/README.md

 [![MPL-2.0](https://img.shields.io/npm/l/inferno.svg?style=flat-square)](https://github.com/trueadm/inferno/blob/master/LICENSE.md)
 [![NPM Version](https://img.shields.io/npm/v/inferno.svg?style=flat-square)](https://www.npmjs.com/package/inferno)

-Inferno is a lightweight isomorphic framework for building shockingly performant user interfaces.
+Inferno is a lightweight isomorphic framework for building highly performant user interfaces.
 Unlike typical virtual DOM libraries like React, Mitrhil, Cycle and Om, Inferno does not rely on diffing DOM virtual elements, but instead it differentiates static content from dynamic content and only diffs the values that change within a given fragment of virtual DOM elements (we call them virtual fragments).

 In addition to this, we've painstakingly optimized the code to make sure that there is as little overhead as possible.
 We believe that Inferno is currently the fastest vDOM implementation on out there - as shown by some of our [benchmarks](#benchmarks).
 Inferno is all about performance, whilst keeping a robust API that replicates the best features from libraries such as React.